Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 # ReMoods Theme (BETA)

-ReMoods is a multi-purpose theming plugin that inherited from the past Ohmine Dark Theme project and drives it to an entirely new stage.
+ReMoods is a multi-purpose theming plugin that was inherited from the past Ohmine Dark Theme project and drives it to an entirely new stage.

 - Use single-color tones to boost your writing moods.
-- Available to change the theme colors any time.
+- Available to change the theme colors at any time.
 - Auto hiding unnecessary UI elements from your screen and bring you to focus on writing.
 - Provide over 80% consistent syntax highlighting styles for the code block of Markdown Editor and Render Viewer.
 - Extra formatting adjustments for the Exported HTML File and PDF Document to increase the reading experience.